4th Annual St. Louis Teen Talent Competition

 at FREE family event at The Fabulous Fox on Friday, April 4

 On Saturday, March 1st, 37 metro area high school acts competed in the Semi-final round of the 4th Annual St. Louis Teen Talent Competition.
-St. Louis performing arts professionals judged the acts and narrowed the field to twelve finalists who will move on to the finals on Friday, April 4th at 8pm at The Fabulous Fox Theatre (a list of acts is attached and can be found on our website).
+St. Louis performing arts professionals judged the acts and narrowed the field to twelve finalists who will move on to the finals on Friday, April 4th at 8pm at The Fabulous Fox Theatre.
+A complete list of acts can be found on the Fox Performing Arts Charitable Foundation's website.
 These acts are one step closer to performing on the Fox Stage and winning college scholarships, prizes and performance opportunities.
 The final competition is a Broadway-style show that is FREE and open to the public.
 Tickets are required and available now at no charge at The Fox box office and through Metrotix.

 More than $25,000 in scholarships, prizes and awards will be distributed among the top competitors on April 4.
 A full list of prizes along with official event information can be found on the Fox Performing Arts Charitable Foundation’s website.
 Finalists will also have the opportunity to perform at area events throughout the year.
 2014 public appearances scheduled to date include The Muny, Shakespeare Festival St. Louis, National Dance Week Celebration, Midtown Taste Art Fair and Webster Grove’s Art & Air Festival.